HARNESS & LEASH TRAINING

 Potential benefits include:

-• Increased mental engagement through new scents and textures
+• Increased mental stimulation through new environments

-• Gentle physical movement without high-impact play
+• Gentle physical activity without high-impact play

-• Reduced boredom in curious, confident cats
+• Reduced boredom in curious, high-energy indoor cats

 • Confident cats that recover quickly from new experiences

-Cats that may struggle include:
+Cats that may struggle:

-• Extremely fearful or noise-sensitive cats
+• Fearful or noise-sensitive cats

-• Cats with medical conditions limiting mobility
+• Cats with medical or mobility limitations

-CHOOSING THE RIGHT HARNESS (THIS MATTERS MORE THAN THE LEASH)
+(THIS MATTERS MORE THAN THE LEASH)

 A properly fitted harness is the foundation of safe leash training.
 Collars are never appropriate for leash walking with cats.